ONSgeo/geospatial-training/_docs/make_a_good_map.md

  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/Badmap_Goodmap2.png?raw=true" alt="The bad version of a London burglaries heatmap">
 </p>

-<details><summary>Answer</summary>
+<details><summary><b>Answer</b></summary>

- * The overlayed Ward boundaries are too detailed and don't provide any additionally useful context
- * The basemap is far too detailed and clashes/distracts from the heatmap itself
- * The credits text does not comply with the necessary copyright statements and is not easily identified against the basemap
- * The overall layout and clarity of individual elements is extremely poor
+ *The overlayed Ward boundaries are too detailed and don't provide any additionally useful context *The basemap is far too detailed and clashes/distracts from the heatmap itself *The credits text does not comply with the necessary copyright statements and is not easily identified against the basemap *The overall layout and clarity of individual elements is extremely poor

  <p>Below is what the map <i>could</i> look like if it were to follow the guidance:</p>